Tel: +49 221 47694-169

 This three-day workshop provides an introduction into the theoretical concepts as well as the methods of data collection and analysis for egocentric social networks.
 The first day is dedicated to definitions and terminologies around egocentric and complete social networks, which a focus on the history of social network analysis, influential models and their importance for the empirical collection of network data.
 Exemplary research is discussed, together with the advantages and disadvantages of investigating ego- versus complete networks.
 The second day, which has a stronger focus on quantitative methods, is dedicated to reflecting on suitable research questions and the requirements of a research design in the process of collecting egocentric network data.
 Different possible approaches are discussed, along with the potential pitfalls and biases of the resulting measures.
 Examples from survey questionnaires are also provided.
 The third day is reserved for the analysis of egocentric data, that is the quantitative assessment of common metrics, such as size and density of a network.
 This includes hands-on demonstrations and a practical computer exercise (with Stata and/or UCINET).

-Ego-networks, quantitative methods, research design, data collection and analysis, digitale Verhaltensdaten, digital behavioral data, DVD
+theory, research design and analysis: Netzwerkanalyse, network Analysis, SNA, Ego-networks, quantitative methods, research design, data collection and analysis, digitale Verhaltensdaten, digital behavioral data, DVD

 The workshop is designed for participants with no or only little knowledge about theories and methods of egocentric social networks.
 The workshop thus provides a first introduction for people less familiar with this topic.